 - Section 1.
-Chapter 41A of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to 20, inclusive, of this act. - Sec.
-2. "Dentist" means a person licensed to practice dentistry or any special branch of dentistry pursuant to chapter 631 of NRS. - Sec.
+Chapter 41A of NRS is hereby amended by adding thereto the provisions set forth as sections 2 to 21, inclusive, of this act. - Sec.
+2. "Dentist" means a person licensed to practice dentistry or any special branch of dentistry pursuant to chapter 631 of NRS.

+- Sec.
 3. "Division" means the Division of Insurance of the Department of Business and Industry. - Sec.
-4. 1.
-No action involving dental malpractice may be filed until the dental malpractice case has been submitted to an appropriate screening panel and a determination has been made by the panel as provided in sections 4 to 20, inclusive, of this act and any action filed without satisfying the requirements of sections 4 to 20, inclusive, of this act is subject to dismissal without prejudice for failure to comply with this section. - 2.
-The written findings of a screening panel are admissible in any action concerning that complaint which is subsequently filed in district court.
-No other evidence concerning the screening panel or its deliberations is admissible, and no member of the screening panel may be called to testify in any such action. - Sec.
-5. There are hereby created two screening panel pools, one to be known as the Northern Screening Panel Pool, from which must be selected screening panels to sit in Reno, Nevada, to hear claims of dental malpractice arising in the counties of Carson City, Churchill, Douglas, Elko, Eureka, Humboldt,

-Lander, Lyon, Mineral, Pershing, Storey, Washoe and White Pine, and one to be known as the Southern Screening Panel Pool, from which must be selected screening panels to sit in Las Vegas, Nevada, to hear claims of dental malpractice arising in the counties of Clark, Esmeralda, Lincoln and Nye.

-Sec.
-6. 1.
-The Board of Governors of the Nevada Trial Lawyers Association may designate 40 of its members to serve on the Northern Screening Panel Pool and 60 of its members to serve on the Southern Screening Panel Pool.
-Each person so designated shall serve for a term of 1 year.
+4. "Health care records" means any written reports, notes, orders, photographs, X rays or other written record received or produced by a provider of health care, or any person employed by him, which contains information relating to the medical history, examination, diagnosis or treatment of the patient. - Sec.
+5. 1.
+No action involving medical or dental malpractice may be filed until the medical or dental malpractice 15 16 case has been submitted to an appropriate screening panel and a determination made by the panel as provided in this chapter, and any action filed without satisfying the requirements of this chapter is subject to dismissal without prejudice for failure to comply with this section.

+- 2. Except as otherwise provided in subsection 3, the written findings of the screening panel are admissible in any action concerning that complaint which is subsequently filed in district court.
+No other evidence concerning the screening panel or its deliberations is admissible, and no member of the screening panel may be called to testify in any such action. - 3.
+If the screening panel finds that it is unable to reach a decision on the issue of medical or dental malpractice, the written findings of the screening panel are not admissible in any action concerning that complaint which is subsequently filed in district court. - 16 Sec.
+6. There are hereby created two tentative screening panels, one to be known as the Northern Tentative Screening 17 Panel, from which must be selected screening panels to sit in 18 Reno, Nevada, to hear claims of medical or dental malpractice 19 arising in the counties of Washoe, Storey, Douglas, Lyon, 20 Churchill, Pershing, Humboldt, Lander, Elko, Eureka, Mineral, 21 22 White Pine and Carson City, and one to be known as the Southern Tentative Screening Panel, from which must be selected screening 23 panels to sit in Las Vegas, Nevada, to hear claims of medical or 24 25 dental malpractice arising in the counties of Lincoln, Nve, Esmeralda and Clark.
+26 - 27 Sec.
+7. 1.
+For cases involving medical malpractice, the Board of Governors of the Nevada Trial Lawyers 28 29 Association may designate 40 of its current or retired members to serve on the Northern Tentative Screening Panel and 60 of its 30 current or retired members to serve on the Southern Tentative 31 32 Screening Panel.
+Each person so designated shall serve for a term 33 of 1 year. - 2.
+For cases involving medical malpractice, the Executive Committee of the Nevada State Medical Association may designate 40 of its current or retired members to serve on the Northern Tentative Screening Panel and 60 of its current or retired members to serve on the Southern Tentative Screening Panel.
+Each person so designated shall serve for a term of 1 year. - 40 3.
+For cases involving medical malpractice, the Nevada 41 Hospital Association may designate 40 administrators of hospitals 42 and other persons employed by hospitals in management positions 43 to serve as nonvoting members of the tentative screening panels.
+44 Each person so designated shall serve for a term of 1 year.